-- with relevant qualifications and experience, as required by the Transport Noise Management Code of Practice: Volume 2 and submitted to the Administrator for deemed suitability. - b) Where the Principal has provided a Vibration Assessment Report that considers construction Vibration, the Contractor shall review the Principal's Vibration Assessment Report and comply with the requirements.
-If the Contractor cannot comply with the Principal's Vibration Assessment Report, then the Contractor shall advise the Administrator and prepare an update to the Vibration Assessment Report prior to commencement of vibration-generating Works. - c) Where required by Vibration Assessment Report or Clause 5.5 of Annexure MRTS51.1, a condition survey of buildings and structures as "at risk" of damage.
+- b) Where the Principal has provided a Vibration Assessment Report that considers construction Vibration, the Contractor shall review the Principal's Vibration Assessment Report and comply with the requirements.
+If the Contractor cannot comply with the Principal's Vibration Assessment Report, then the Contractor shall advise the Administrator and prepare an update to the Vibration Assessment Report prior to commencement of vibration-generating Works. - c) Where required by Vibration Assessment Report or Clause 5.5 of Annexure MRTS51.1, a condition survey of buildings and structures as 'at risk' of damage.
 The condition survey shall be undertaken prior to commencing vibration generating Works.
 In addition, condition surveys shall be carried out on those structures and buildings listed in Clause 5.4 of Annexure MRTS51.1, prior to the commencement of Works unless the Vibration Assessment Report determines the structures / buildings are not at risk of damage.
 The survey shall assess the current structural and architectural condition of buildings and structures and shall record all existing cracks and other defect.
 Photographs shall support the condition survey.
 Unless stated in Clause 5.6 of Annexure MRTS51.1 a registered structural engineer (RPEQ) shall carry out the condition survey.
 The survey is to be carried out with the consent and in the presence of the owner or owner's representative.
-A copy of the condition survey shall be given to the Administrator five working days before any Works that cause vibration start. - d) A standalone Vibration Management Plan that includes details as required by the Transport Noise Management Code of Practice: Volume 2.
+A copy of the condition survey shall be given to the Administrator five working days before any Works that cause vibration start. - d) A stand-alone Vibration Management Plan that includes details as required by the Transport Noise Management Code of Practice: Volume 2.
 The Vibration Management Plan shall be based on the information and outcomes of the RPEQ signed Vibration Assessment Report. - e) Undertake post-construction condition surveys at buildings and structures subsequent to completion of the works.
 Post-construction condition survey reports detailing the results of the inspections shall be submitted to the Administrator following completion of the relevant activity. - f) Undertake other investigations such as building contents investigations and infrastructure, services and utility investigations as determined in the Vibration Assessment Report.